-However, the landowner has provided waiting and pick-up/drop-off areas at the stations.
-These areas are under the control of Network Rail and permission from them must be sought before hackney carriages can ply for hire on the land.

-Stations where waiting and pick-up/drop-off areas are available are:
+- 9.6 However, the landowner has provided waiting and pick-up/drop-off areas at the stations.
+These areas are under the control of Network Rail and permission from them must be sought before hackney carriages can play for hire on the land. - 9.7 Stations where waiting and pick-up/drop-off areas are available are:

 Bognor Regis

 Barnham

 Arundel

 Angmering

 Littlehampton

-2.8 Lost property

-It is a condition that lost property left in vehicles is handed to the council.

-Items of lost property will be handed into the licensing team by appointment.
-Appointments and enquiries regarding lost property should be made to licensing@arun.gov.uk.
-Contact must be made with the licensing team within 24 hours of the property being found.

-Perishable goods will not be taken, these should be disposed of in an appropriate manner.

-A record of lost property handed in will be maintained for a period of 6 years from the date of handing in.

-Where an owner can be identified (and verified by the production of identification) for items, contact will be made with the owner by whatever means possible requesting a response by a specified date one month from the date of notification.
+- 10.0 Lost property - 10.1 It is a condition that lost property left in vehicles is handed to the Council.
+Items of lost property will be handed into the Licensing team by appointment. - Appointments and enquiries regarding lost property should be made to Licensing@arun.gov.uk.
+Contact must be made with the Licensing team by the end of the next working day after the property was found. - 10.3 Perishable goods will not be taken, these should be disposed of in an appropriate manner. - A record of lost property handed in will be maintained for a period of 12 months from the date of handing in. - 10.5 Where an owner can be identified (and verified by the production of identification) for items, contact will be made with the owner by reasonable means requesting a response by a specified date one month from the date of notification.
 If posting of items is required, this will be paid by the owner of the property prior to posting.
-If no response is received, then the items will become the property of the council.
-If it is not possible or appropriate to post specific items, it will be the responsibility of the identified property owner to collect them.

-Where an item can be identified but the owner cannot, for example a bank card, this will be returned to the relevant business or authority.

-Where items are not claimed they can be disposed of appropriately or handed to a charity.

-Items considered to be of a value of greater than £50 and unclaimed will be notified to the Group Head of Technical Services to ensure that there is agreement as to the method of disposal for unclaimed items.
-This will be recorded on the lost property log.

-2.09 Complaints

-The public can submit service requests / complaints / concerns about licensed drivers and operators.
-This is accessible via the submission of a report form via the council's website.
-In deciding the most appropriate action to take in relation to a complaint, the credibility of both the complainant and the licence holder will be considered.
+If no response is received, then the items will become the property of the Council.
+If it is not possible or appropriate to post specific items, it will be the responsibility of the identified property owner to collect them. - 10.6 The Council will not take responsibility for the condition of the item once it has been posted or collected by the owner. - Where an item can be identified but the owner cannot, for example a bank card, this will be returned to the relevant business or authority. - 10.8 Where items are not claimed after a 3-month period the Council can dispose of the item or give it to a charity as they consider appropriate. - 10.9 Items considered to be of a value of greater than £50 and unclaimed will be notified to the Environmental Health Team Manager/Principal Licensing Officer or Group Head of Technical Services to ensure that there is agreement as to the method of disposal for unclaimed items.
+This will be recorded on the lost property log. - 10.10 The above conditions in relation to lost property disapply condition 14 in the Byelaws made where lost property must be handed to the Council. - 11 Complaints - 11.1 The public can submit service requests / complaints / concerns about licensed drivers, vehicles, and operators.
+This is accessible via the submission of a report via the Council's website.
+In deciding the most appropriate action to take in relation to a complaint, the credibility of both the complainant and the licence holder will be considered. - 11.2 Complainants must provide their name and address, but these may remain anonymous to the licence holder when Officers are dealing with the complaint.
+The only exception to this will be when a complaint is placed before a Licensing